 - Anatomy of a Coin describes the parts of a coin as well as circulating, uncirculated, and proof finishes.

-- Coin Production describes how coins were made from the 18th century to today.
+- Historic Coin Production describes how coins were made from the 18th century to the 20th century.

 See more Inside the Mint articles.